Our Drug Delivery Technology

 A silica shell is formed

-Sol-gel is a chemical process whereby amorphous silica, or other metal oxides, are made by forming interconnections among colloidal particles (the “sol”) under increasing viscosity until a rigid silica shell (the “gel”) is formed.
+Sol-Gel is a chemical process whereby amorphous silica, or other metal oxides, are made by forming interconnections among colloidal particles (the “sol”) under increasing viscosity until a rigid silica shell (the “gel”) is formed.
+A drug substance is added during the sol-gel process in a patented technique, by which a core-shell structure is formed.
+The drug substance is in the core and the silica is in the capsule shell.
+At the end of the process, the capsules are in the range of 1-40µm and cannot be felt on the skin.